Upton, Northamptonshire

 Upton is a civil parish north-east of Kislingbury and south-west of Dallington, in Northamptonshire, England about 3.5 mi west of Northampton town centre along the A4500 road.
 Formerly a scattered hamlet, it is now part of the town.
 The area west of Northampton is now a major area of expansion of the town and named Upton after the parish.

 Demographics

-The 2011 census, shows the parish's population was 1720 people.
+The 2021 census shows that the parish's population was 10,035 people.

 Governance

-It is currently part of the Upton Ward of Northampton Borough Council and the Sixfields Division of Northamptonshire County Council.
+It was formerly part of the Upton Ward of Northampton Borough Council and the Sixfields Division of Northamptonshire County Council, and is now part of the Upton Ward of West Northamptonshire Council.

 History

 The name 'Upton' means 'Higher farm/settlement'.
 The village is both on a hill and is higher up the River Nene than Northampton.

 Upton Hall

 James Harington, the author of The Commonwealth of Oceana, which found little favour with Oliver Cromwell, was born in Upton Hall in 1611.
 He wrote the book in the nearby village of Milton Malsor.
 Harington's mother was Jane Samwell (or Samuell) of Upton, daughter of Sir William Samwell.
 The Samwells bought the hall in 1600 from the Knightley family of Fawsley who had owned the hall since 1419.
 Most of the hall's appearance today is due to the Samwells.
 However, a late medieval roof remains above the hall ceiling.
 The front of the hall is 17th century.
 Sir Thomas Samwell's initials are on a rainwater head dated 1748.
 The Hall is a Grade I listed building.
 There are interesting family pictures and fine plasterwork dating from 1737.
 Also notable is the carved roof with late medieval tombers and the ballroom.
 The building is not open to the public except occasionally when Northampton Borough Council organise a heritage open day, usually a weekend in September.